justcatthefish/ctf-writeups/2024-01-27-RWCTF/pgsum/README.md

 }
 ```

-Considering above code - we are able to fully control `ptr` variable in `DatumGetEOHP` function, so effectively we have a control over `get_flat_size` function pointer that is called just after `DatumGetEOHP` leading to arbitrary function call.
+Considering the code above - we are able to fully control `ptr` variable in `DatumGetEOHP` function, so effectively we have a control over `get_flat_size` function pointer that is called just after `DatumGetEOHP`, leading to arbitrary function call.

 In order to call `EOH_get_flat_size` we have to construct our payload in the following way:

-- first byte of our payload needs to be set to `0x01` - this is to satisfy `VARATT_IS_EXTERNAL_EXPANDED` macro in `heap_tuple_untoast_attr` function
+- the first byte of our payload needs to be set to `0x01` - this is to satisfy `VARATT_IS_EXTERNAL_EXPANDED` macro in `heap_tuple_untoast_attr` function
-- second byte has to be `0x02` to pass `VARATT_IS_EXTERNAL_EXPANDED` check and call `DatumGetEOHP`
+- the second byte has to be `0x02` to pass `VARATT_IS_EXTERNAL_EXPANDED` check and call `DatumGetEOHP`
-- six bytes of address that will be copied to `ptr` variable.
-The trick is that we cannot use null bytes in our payload, so we have to rely on the fact that upper two bytes of pointer will be zeroed (which is not always the case)
+- the next six bytes should represent the address that will be copied to the `ptr` variable.
+The trick is that we cannot use null bytes in our payload, so we have to rely on the fact that upper two bytes of pointer will be zeroed (which may not always be the case)

 Quick look on `EOH_get_flat_size` assembly:
 ```